 October is observed as Pregnancy and Infant Loss Awareness month worldwide.
 And while it is a notable period for parents who have lost a child, to reflect on their pain and remember their little angels, it is also a period for persons who may not have experienced the pain firsthand to support loved ones.

-As a person who have never experienced such a loss firsthand, I cannot begin to imagine what thousands of parents across the globe go through.
+As a person who has never experienced such a loss firsthand, I cannot begin to imagine what thousands of parents across the globe go through.
 I actually struggled writing this post because I wasn’t sure it was okay for me to speak on this topic – what do I know anyway.
-But after doing some research and unofficial polls, I’ve come to realise that that attitude contributes to us not normalizing people talking about their loss and instead drives the stigma that is sometimes attached to the pain many moms and dads face.
+But after doing some research and unofficial polls, I have come to realize that that attitude contributes to us not normalizing people talking about their loss and instead drives the stigma that is sometimes attached to the pain many moms and dads face.